Reward Machines: Exploiting Reward Function Structure in Reinforcement Learning: Experimental Evaluation

 \subsection{Results on Discrete Domains}

 We evaluated our methods on two gridworlds.
-Since these are tabular domains, we use tabular q-learning as the core off-policy learning method for all the approaches.
-Specifically, we tested q-learning alone over the cross-product (QL), q-learning with reward shaping (QL+RS), q-learning with counterfactual experiences (CRM), q-learning with CRM and reward shaping (CRM+RS), and our hierarchical RL method (HRM).
+Since these are tabular domains, we use tabular Q-learning as the core off-policy learning method for all the approaches.
+Specifically, we tested Q-learning alone over the cross-product (QL), Q-learning with reward shaping (QL+RS), Q-learning with counterfactual experiences (CRM), Q-learning with CRM and reward shaping (CRM+RS), and our hierarchical RL method with and without reward shaping (HRM and HRM+RS).
 We do not report results for QRM since it is equivalent to CRM in tabular domains.
-We use $\epsilon=0.1$ for exploration, $\gamma=0.9$, $\alpha=0.5$, and an optimistic initialization of the q-values.
+We use $\epsilon=0.1$ for exploration, $\gamma=0.9$, and $\alpha=0.5$.
+We also used optimistic initialization of the Q-values by setting the initial Q-value of any state-action pair to be $2$.
+For the hierarchical RL methods, we use $r^+ = 1$ and $r^-=0$.

 The first domain is the office world described in Section~\ref{sec:reward-machines} and Figure~\ref{fig:officeleft}.
 This is a multitask domain, consisting of the four tasks described in Table~\ref{tab:owt}.
 We begin by evaluating how long it takes the agents to learn a policy that can solve those four tasks.
 The agent will iterate through the tasks, changing from one to the next at the completion of each episode.
 Note that CRM and HRM are good fits for this problem setup because they can use experience from solving one task to update the policies for solving the other tasks.